jdavis/cs311-f13-hw06-tests/AREADME.md

    implementation of IGraph.

 3. Now you should just be able to run `ant test` on the command line.

+### From an IDE

+1. Uninstall it.
+2. Open up a terminal.
+3. Go to the previous section.
+4. Done.

 ## Additional Things